neams-th-coe/cardinal/doc/content/tutorials/nekrs_standalone.md

 with the `nekrs` executable, you can instead create a "thin" wrapper input file that essentially just runs NekRS as a MOOSE application (but allowing usage of the postprocessing and data I/O features of Cardinal).
+For wrapped applications, NekRS will continue to write its own field file output during the simulation as specified by settings in the `.par` file.

 For a thin wrapping of NekRS as a MOOSE application, without any physics coupling, Cardinal simply replaces calls to MOOSE solve methods with NekRS solve methods available